Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added rollMonster function that chooses a random monster appropriate for the floor
 - Added getCardinalFacingDirectionRelativeTo utility function
 - Added TriHorn enemy
+- Added Sand trap
+- Added Blindness affliction
+- Added SandBeaver enemy.
+Still need to implement a blindness effect when player is blinded.